 Alfred “Al” Lawson

-Al served in the Florida Legislature for nearly three decades, including as Democratic Leader of the Senate, leaving in 2010 due to term limits.
-He was a strong educational voice for helping disadvantaged and minority students and, during his tenure, was recognized by a wide spectrum of interest groups, including Associated Industries of Florida, the Florida Sheriffs’ Association, the Florida Student Association and the Nature Conservancy.
-He is president of Lawson and Associates, a public affairs firm in Tallahassee.
+Alfred “Al” Lawson is currently serving as the U.S. Representative for Florida’s 5th congressional district.
+Prior to his election to the House of Representatives, Al served in the Florida Legislature for nearly three decades, including as Democratic Leader of the Senate.
+He is a strong educational voice for helping disadvantaged and minority students and, during his tenure in the Florida Legislature, was recognized by a wide spectrum of interest groups, including Associated Industries of Florida, the Florida Sheriffs’ Association, the Florida Student Association and the Nature Conservancy.
 He was a basketball star at Florida Agricultural and Mechanical University and had a brief professional career before later earning his master’s in public administration from Florida State University.

 Richard Outram is the EVP and CFO of Signature Consultants LLC, a mid-sized, fast growth private IT staffing company.
 Prior to his work at Signature Consultants LLC, he held the EVP and CFO position at Heritage Brands Inc, a division of Stocks Spirits Group, a $400M global alcohol distribution company.
 A Certified Public Accountant in the United States and the United Kingdom as well as a Certified Fraud Examiner, Outram is also the author of a children’s financial literacy book, The Adventures of Exokid and the Teachings of Money.

-Curtis Stokes is a consultant in the financial field.
+Curtis Stokes is a business intermediary for the lower middle markets.
 Previously he held the position of Vice President of Community Affairs for Fifth Third Bank.
 In addition, he held management positions at Norwest Financial and later became Vice President Business Client Manager at Bank of America.
 His broad community involvement includes serving as a member of the Tampa City Council, as former president of the Hillsborough Branch of the NAACP, past chairman of the Board of the American Cancer Society, on the University Area Community Development Corporation and as area chairman for the United Negro College Fund.
 In 2002,Tampa Bay Business Journal named him one of the “Top 40 under 40” business leaders in the region.

 Our Advisory Board